aman9107/Alpha/README.md

 Any other folder nested underneath these folders by the same name ('on' or 'once') is not ideal and might cause unintended behaviour.

 <blockquote>
-Browse through files to explore sample events, commands, and interactions.
+Browse files to explore sample events, commands, and interactions.
 </blockquote>

 #### Utility